Amphisbaenia

-Amphisbaenia /aemfIs'biːni@/ (called amphisbaenians or worm lizards) is a group of usually legless squamates, comprising over 200 extant species.
+Amphisbaenia /aemfIs'biːni@/ (called amphisbaenians or worm lizards) is a group of typically legless lizards, comprising over 200 extant species.
 Amphisbaenians are characterized by their long bodies, the reduction or loss of the limbs, and rudimentary eyes.
 As many species have a pink body and scales arranged in rings, they have a superficial resemblance to earthworms.
 While the genus Bipes retains forelimbs, all other genera are limbless.
-Although superficially similar to the snakes, legless lizards, and blind lizards, recent phylogenetic studies suggest that they are most closely related to wall lizards of the family Lacertidae.
+Phylogenetic studies suggest that they are nested within Lacertoidea, closely related to the lizard family Lacertidae.
 Amphisbaenians are widely distributed, occurring in North America, Europe, Africa, South America, Western Asia and the Caribbean.
 Most species are less than 6 in long.

 Description

 Despite a superficial resemblance to some primitive snakes, amphisbaenians have many unique features that distinguish them from other reptiles.
 Internally, their right lung is reduced in size to fit their narrow bodies, whereas in snakes, it is always the left lung.
 Their skeletal structure and skin are also different from those of other squamates.
 Both genetic and recent fossil evidence indicate that amphisbaenians lost their legs independently from snakes.

 The head is stout, not set off from the neck, and either rounded, sloped, or sloped with a ridge down the middle.
 Most of the skull is solid bone, with a distinctive single median tooth in the upper jaw.
 It has no outer ears, and the eyes are deeply recessed and covered with skin and scales.
 These rudimentary eyes have a cornea, lens, and complex ciliary body, which allows them to detect light, but they are reduced in size and do not have an anterior chamber.
 The body is elongated, and the tail truncates in a manner that vaguely resembles the head.
 At their tail is a single fracture plane for tail autotomy, between the fifth and eighth caudal rings and is often visible due to coloration.
 The purpose seems to be to distract predators with the tail acting as a decoy.
 Their name is derived from Amphisbaena, a mythical serpent with a head at each end—referencing both the manner in which their tail truncates, and their ability to move just as well in reverse as forwards.
-The four species of Bipes are unusual in having a pair of forelimbs, but all limbless species have some remnants of the pelvic and pectoral girdles embedded within the body musculature.
+The four species of Bipes are unusual in having a pair of forelimbs.
+All other species lack any trace of forelimb skeletal elements, and Rhineura floridana also lack any pectoral girdle skeletal element.
+The other species have some remnants of the pectoral girdle embedded within the body musculature.
+A remnant of the pelvic girdle is present in all families, and Bipes and the genus Blanus have also retained a reduced femur.